Booligoosh/codetheweb.blog/_posts/2017-12-02-css-advanced-background-images.md

 ## Multiple backgrounds
 You will notice that now there is ugly white around our image.
 What if we wanted to make that, let's say, orange for example?
 Believe it or not, you can actually specify multiple backgrounds in CSS!

-First background will be put on the screen, and other backgrounds after will be layered on top.
+The first background will be put on the screen, and other backgrounds after will be layered on top.

 So, let's try it out!
 Remember, the `background-color: orange` comes first because we want it *below* the image:
 ```CSS